CV and contact

 New Humanist

-October 2011 – present
+Intern, October 2011 – January 2012

 I conducted an audit of the magazine’s science coverage, producing a 35-page report that evaluated content and contributors, and made recommendations on how it could be adapted and improved.
 At the magazine’s week-long series of comedy/science events, Nine Lessons and Carols for Godless People, I captured video and audio content with performers and scientists that received 28,000 views/listens within three weeks.

-SEPT 2008 – SEPT 2011
+Reporter, September 2008 – September 2011

 Writing an average of 4,500 words per week, I covered international developments in trademark law and the related commercial activities of companies.
 For the print magazine, I wrote two long features per issue and to the website and daily email newsletter I contributed news and analysis in the form of a popular blog.
 My strong angles and distinctive style helped to differentiate us in a competitive marketplace and attracted positive reader feedback.
 Duties included attending conferences, sub-editing, commissioning articles, liaising with and meeting international contacts, conducting interviews, researching trends, developing feature ideas and co-hosting an awards ceremony.
 Audience: senior trademark lawyers in companies and law firms.